Winning in the Boardroom of CFI Clients

 - How to identify and track key metrics for CX success

 With many competing internal voices — who are often far too close to the problem to see it clearly– engaging with an impartial, outside perspective can add valuable outside insight that is clear and three-dimensional.
-This insight should include actionable input from your customers to ensure that your view is clear, holistic, and positions your company for a transformation that is aligned with the changing needs of the market.
+This insight should include actionable input from customers to ensure that the team’s view is clear, holistic, and positions the company for a transformation that is aligned with the changing needs of the market.

 Praxent is an expert in software design and development with deep fintech domain knowledge.
 If you’re at the crossroads of transformation, we can help with a high-level assessment of your CX and prioritized recommendations to transform your product’s CX.